Cultures of Thinking

 We define “Cultures of Thinking” (CoT) as places where a group’s collective as well as individual thinking is valued, visible, and actively promoted as part of the regular, day-to-day experience of all group members.
 Drawing on previous research by Ron Ritchhart (2002), the CoT project focuses teachers’ attention on the eight cultural forces present in every school, classroom, and group learning situation.
 These forces act as shapers of the group’s cultural dynamic and consist of language, time, environment, opportunities, routines, modeling, interactions, and expectations.
 As teachers strive to create cultures of thinking in their classrooms, they make time for thinking, develop and use a language of thinking, and make the classroom environment rich with the documents of thinking processes.
 They also look for opportunities for student thoughtfulness, use thinking routines as supports and scaffolds, model and make their own thinking visible, interact with students in a way that demonstrates an interest in and respect for students’ thinking, and send clear expectations about the importance and value of thinking in learning.

 As a development as well as a research project, we seek to serve the needs of the school while creating materials for broad educational use.
 These include frameworks and tools for professional learning communities, videos, and frameworks for understanding classroom questioning.
-In 2001, the book Making Thinking Visible was published.
 Though the formal research phase of the project ended in 2009, the project continues through 2013 in a support phase to develop internal leadership and outreach around these ideas.
-The research ideas are also being taken up by many new sites, allowing us to extend our research into the area of “leading a Culture of Thinking.”
+The research ideas are also being taken up by many new sites, including Oakland County Michigan and Santa Fe, New Mexico.

 Funding: Bialik College (Melbourne, Australia) under the patronage of Abe and Vera Dorevitch